 - Do not pay off outstanding collections and charge offs or do not do any credit disputes until consulting with a loan officer

-- Loan officer will advise on what actions to take
+The loan officer will advise on what actions to take.

-Lenders Will Approve Home Loan With Unpaid Collection Accounts
+Lenders Will Approve Mortgage With Unpaid Collection Accounts

 There are lenders who do require that unpaid collection accounts be paid prior to or at the time of closing.

 - However, there are many mortgage lenders that will not care whether unpaid collection accounts are satisfied or not, especially if they are older

 - In the event, if the mortgage lender requires that unpaid collection accounts be paid, do not pay them

 - Paying older outstanding collections and/or charge off accounts will reactivate the delinquent account and credit scores can drop

 - In the event, if the lender requires that unpaid collection accounts be satisfied, it can be paid at closing